felixkiss/uniquewith-validator/README.md

 [![Build Status](https://travis-ci.org/felixkiss/uniquewith-validator.png?branch=master)](https://travis-ci.org/felixkiss/uniquewith-validator)

-This package contains a variant of the `validateUnique` rule for Laravel 4, that allow for validation of multi-column UNIQUE indexes.
+This package contains a variant of the `validateUnique` rule for Laravel 4, that allows for validation of multi-column UNIQUE indexes.

 ## Installation